-2. Mary Wakeman, B.C.S. of Heuler-Wakeman Law Group, will be participating in oral argument before the 5th DCA on December 10, 2019, as counsel for AFELA in an Amicus Curiae role in J.N. vs. Department of Children and Families (Case No. 5D18-3084), supporting DCF’s position that a Medicaid applicant’s conversion of cash into a security offered by Coastal Income Properties-Zachary Taylor, LLC, the fair market value of which could not be established on the open or secondary market, should result in imposition of a penalty against applicant’s eligibility for Medicaid benefits.
+2. Mary Wakeman, B.C.S. of Heuler-Wakeman Law Group, will be participating in oral argument before the 5th DCA on December 10, 2019, as counsel for AFELA in an Amicus Curiae role in J.N. vs. Department of Children and Families (Case No. 5D18-3084), supporting DCF’s position that a Medicaid applicant’s conversion of cash into a security offered by Coastal Income Properties-Zachary Taylor, LLC, should result in imposition of a penalty against applicant’s eligibility for Medicaid benefits.
 Thank you again, Mary, for your generous contribution of time, effort, talent, and resources, to the Task Force and the common cause in this pro bono representation.